noobprogrammer333/Final-Project-Final-Exam/README.md

 2. **Binary Search Tree (BST)**
 Purpose: Offers a comprehensive exploration of BST operations.
 Features:
-  - Insert values into the BST.
+  - Insert values into the BST: Following BST rules, add nodes to the tree.
+Earn 5 points per insertion.
-  - Search for specific values.
+  - Search for specific values: Search for a value.
+Earn 10 points for a successful find.
-  - Delete nodes (leaf, single child, or two children).
+  - Delete nodes (leaf, single child, or two children): Earn 15 points for successful deletion.
-  - Traverse the BST using Pre-order, In-order, and Post-order techniques.
+  - Traverse the BST using Pre-order, In-order, and Post-order techniques: View the tree in In-order, Pre-order, or Post-order.
   - Play a game to guess values in the BST.
 How It Works:
-  - Users interact with the BST through a menu-driven system.
-  - Detailed messages guide users through each operation.
+  - Players can:
+      Insert nodes into the tree.
+      Search for specific values.
+      Delete nodes.
+      View different tree traversals.
+      Earn points for each operation:
+      5 points for insertion.
+      10 points for a successful search.
+      15 points for node deletion.

 3. Heap Mountain
 Purpose: Introduces Max-Heap and Min-Heap operations in an interactive format.